LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 If you have an older version, update your system with Windows Update.

 You need to have several Windows functionalities installed before using WSL.
 To install them, select Windows Logo key and enter **Windows Features**.
-This window sould open :
+This window should open :

 ![bg fit right](./img/features.png)